General Inferential Limits Under Differential and Pufferfish Privacy: Pure ϵ -Differential Privacy

 Under the mild assumption that $d$ is a graph distance with unit edges (Assumption~\ref{assumptionGraphDistance}, given below in Section~\ref{sec:DPIoM}), the converse implication also holds.
 That is, $\epsilon$-DP is equivalent to the Lipschitz condition \eqref{eqDPDefnLip} holding when $d(x,x') = 1$.
 (This follows by the triangle inequality; for details see the proof of Theorem~\ref{thm:dp-iom}.)
 From herein, we restrict our attention to the set of such metrics, which includes $\dHam$ and $\dSym$.

-Since DP controls the change in $t$ due to perturbations in the data $x$, it can naturally be understood as a robustness property \citep{dwork2009differential_lei}.
-This insight hints at its connections to IP.
-Measuring the ``change in $t$'' with the multiplicative distance $\dMult$ -- as compared to more familiar metrics typically seen in the robustness literature, such as Kolmogorov or total variation distance -- is motivated by the strong notion of privacy as \emph{indistinguishability}.
-The formulations of both $\epsilon$-DP and Pufferfish as intervals of measure make this motivation clear.
-We therefore postpone further discussion of indistinguishability to Remarks~\ref{remarkIndistinguishability} and~\ref{remarkPuffIndistinguish}.
+Since DP controls the change in $t$ due to perturbations in the data $x$, it can naturally be understood as a robustness property \citep{dwork2009differential_lei, avella-medinaRoleRobustStatistics2020, avella-medinaPrivacyPreservingParametricInference2021, asiRobustnessPrivacyBack2023, hopkinsRobustnessImpliesPrivacy2023}.
+Measuring the ``change in $t$'' by the multiplicative distance $\dMult$ -- in place of more-familiar metrics typically seen in the robustness literature, such as the Kolmogorov distance or the total variation distance -- is motivated by the strong notion of privacy as \emph{indistinguishability}.
+The formulations of both pure $\epsilon$-DP and Pufferfish as intervals of measure (which we describe in later sections) make this motivation clear; we therefore postpone further discussion of indistinguishability to Remarks~\ref{remarkIndistinguishability} and~\ref{remarkPuffIndistinguish}.

+This link to robustness hints at the connection between DP and IP.
+As we will soon see in Section~\ref{sec:DPIoM}, the multiplicative distance $\dMult$ is a distorting function \cite{montesUnifyingNeighbourhoodDistortion2020}, and consequently pure $\epsilon$-DP can be characterised in terms of a distortion model, a point we expand on later in Remark~\ref{remarkDPCredalSet}.
+Indeed, $\dMult$ satisfies many of the common desiderata for distorting functions: it is positive definite, symmetric and quasi-convex, and it satisfies the triangle inequality.
+Additionally, $\dMult(\mu,\nu)$ is continuous with respect to the supremum norm if and only if $\T$ has finite cardinality and $\mu$ and $\nu$ have support $\T$.
+See Appendix~\ref{appDistort} for details on these desiderata.

 \begin{example}[Laplace mechanism \citep{dwork2006calibrating}] Consider the problem of releasing a sanitised version of a deterministic summary statistic $q : \mathcal X \to \mathbb R^k$.
 (The terms `sanitised,' `privatised,' `privacy-protected,' and `privacy-preserving' are synonymous in the DP literature.)
 The Laplace mechanism adds noise with standard deviation proportional to the \emph{global $\ell_1$-sensitivity} of $q$: